NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

    A colorized CSV file overlayed on top of a georeferenced image.

-.. _poly:
+.. _plot_poly:

 Polygon editing and contouring
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``stereo_gui`` can be used to draw and edit polygonal shapes on top of
-georeferenced images, save them as shape files (``*.shp``), and load such
+georeferenced images, save them as shape files (``*.shp``) or in plain
-files from the command line (including ones produced with external
+text and load such files from the command line (including ones
-tools).
-The editing functionality can be accessed by turning on
+produced with external tools).
+The editing functionality can be
-polygon editing from the ``Vector layer`` menu, and then right-clicking
+accessed by turning on polygon editing from the ``Vector layer`` menu,
-with the mouse to access the various functions.
+and then right-clicking with the mouse to access the various
+functions.

 To create polygons, click with the left mouse button on points to be
 added.
 When clicking close to the starting point, the polygon becomes